reshawn/reshawn.github.io/content/posts/A-Journey-from-farm-to-fork.md

   - "Traceability"
   - "Decentralized App"
   - "Blockchain"
-description: "Building a decentralized app for trustworthy tracing of local produce and groceries from fark to fork."
+description: "Building a decentralized app for trustworthy tracing of local produce and groceries from farm to fork."
 ---